Remote work: History

 The practice of working at home has been documented for centuries.
 Management had to rely on trust and control to successfully manage distributed work.
 In addition to dispersed operations that relied heavily on a combination of explicit information and detailed record-keeping, more tacit and situated knowledge developed through socialization.
 For example, the Hudson's Bay Company showed a variety of control mechanisms including selection techniques, information requirements, and direct local oversight through its distributed practices of socialization, communication, and participation.
 Managers found that "common sense" was not enough to encourage everyone to comply.

 The England and Wales census of 1911 included a question about each resident person's employment (if any) and included a question about whether they worked "at home".

 In the early 1970s, technology was developed that linked satellite offices to downtown mainframes through dumb terminals using telephone lines as a network bridge.
 The terms telecommuting and telework were coined by Jack Nilles in 1973.
 By 1984 a United Technologies programmer lived in Washington state and telecommuted to his Connecticut office, and the company estimated that executives with computers at home did another two hours of work there.
+In January 1986, Erik Sandberg Diment of The New York Times reported in his weekly column that "As one of the seemingly few people to be actively engaged in telecommuting", he had only visited his office twice in the previous year.
 In 1979, five IBM employees were allowed to work from home as an experiment.
 By 1983, the experiment was expanded to 2,000 people.
 By the early 1980s, branch offices and home workers were able to connect to organizational mainframes using personal computers and terminal emulators.

 In 1995, the motto that "work is something you do, not something you travel to" was coined.
 Variations of this motto include: "Work is what we do, not where we are."

 Since the 1980s, the normalization of remote work has been on a steady incline.
 For example, the number of Americans working from home grew by 4 million from 2003 to 2006, and by 1983 academics were beginning to experiment with online conferencing.